-When considering whether you can collect unemployment and disability at the same time, you should first consider whether you are eligible for unemployment.
+When determining whether you can simultaneously collect unemployment and disability, find out whether you are eligible for unemployment to begin with.
 You may have to answer questions about your availability to work and ability to perform job tasks.

-Whether you are seeking short term disability (STD), long term disability (LTD), or Social Security Disability (SSD), eligibility includes admission that you are unable to work.
-Some STD and LTD policies allow you to make the claim that you are unable to work your specific job, but others require an overall claim that you are unable to work any job.
-SSD does allow you to work some, but excludes anyone who has substantial gainful employment, or significant work.
+Whether you are seeking short-term disability (STD), long-term disability (LTD), or Social Security Disability (SSD), eligibility includes acknowledging that you are unable to work.
+Some STD and LTD policies allow you to claim that you are unable to work your specific job, whereas others require an overall claim that you are unable to work any job.
+SSD does allow you to work some but excludes anyone who has substantial gainful employment, that is, “significant” work.

-If you are only able to work brief hours or you can no longer work your own job, you may still qualify for disability.
-It’s best to consult an attorney who can evaluate your situation when applying for disability.
-Your STD and LTD policies may be different from what you expect.
+If you are only able to work a few hours or can no longer work your own job, you may still qualify for disability.
+However, it’s best to consult an individual disability insurance claim lawyer who can evaluate your specific situation.
+Be aware that your STD and LTD policies may turn out to be considerably different from your expectations.
 Legal knowledge can help when applying for disability.

-Because unemployment requires a claim that you are able to work and disability generally requires a claim that you cannot work, it is very rare to be able to get both at the same time.
+Because unemployment requires a claim that you are able to work and disability generally requires a claim that you cannot work, it is uncommon to be able to receive both simultaneously.
 Situations where you may get both at the same time include the following:

-A long term disability attorney can help you determine whether you meet these eligibility requirements.
+A long-term disability lawyer can help you determine whether you meet these eligibility requirements.

-Although it is difficult to obtain unemployment and disability at the same time, can you get unemployment and disability consecutively?
-Meaning can you get one right after another?
+Although it is difficult to receive unemployment and disability simultaneously, can you get unemployment and disability consecutively, or one right after another?

-In most cases, yes.
-You can receive unemployment and then become unable to work and obtain disability.
+In most cases, yes, you can receive unemployment and then become unable to work and receive disability.
 Similarly, you can receive disability and then become able to work again and receive unemployment.

-If you are currently receiving disability benefits and become able to work, but your former employer no longer has a position for you, then you may be able to obtain unemployment benefits.
-When considering can you get unemployment and disability, you should evaluate your ability to work and whether your employer can provide work for you.
+If you are currently receiving disability benefits and become able to work, but your former employer no longer has a position for you, you may be able to obtain unemployment benefits.
+When considering whether you can receive unemployment and disability, you should evaluate your ability to work and whether your employer can provide work for you.
 Once you become able to work again, you will have to notify your disability insurance provider of your status.
 This often requires notification from your doctor of your abilities.